melange-re/melange-re.github.io/docs/melange-book/counter.md

-For now, just remember that you need to put the `[@react.component]` attribute above your `make` function if you want your component to be usable in JSX (it's a very common newbie mistake).
+For now, just remember that you need to put the `[@react.component]` attribute above your `make` function if you want your component to be usable in JSX.
+This is a very common newbie mistake.
 See the PPX chapter (todo) for more details.

 -----